Joeyetinghan/starter-hugo-portfolio-theme/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: I am a senior majoring in Operations Research and Engineering at Cornell.
 Planning to pursue a Ph.D. in Operations Research related fields, I am passionate about applying optimization and simulation methods to inform decision-makings that benefit the society.

-# # Interests to show in About widget
+# Interests to show in About widget
-# interests:
+interests:
-#   - Artificial Intelligence
-#   - Computational Linguistics
-#   - Information Retrieval
+  - Combinatorial Optimization
+  - Stochastic Optimization
+  - Data Analytic
+  - Simulation Modeling
+  - Transportation and Energy System

 # Education to show in About widget
 education: